Risk management

 Bactiguard’s operations and profits are affected by several external factors.
 The company continually engages in a continual process at all levels of the organisation to identify risks that may arise and assessing how each of these risks should be managed.

-Bactiguard is primarily exposed to market related risks, operational related risks and financial risks.
-The risks Bactiguard is thus exposed to are addressed separately below and how they are managed.
+Bactiguard is primarily exposed to market risks, operational risks, and financial risks.
+The risks and how they are managed are addressed below.

 Production risk

-Bactiguard both licenses its coating technology and has its own product portfolio.
-Its own products are produced at its facilities in Malaysia and Sweden.
-By having several facilities, the Group is less exposed to the risk of any production losses if a site is forced to reduce or stop production.
+Bactiguard primarily licenses its coating technology to partners, while it also has its own production capabilities.
+The company’s Wound Management products are produced in facilities in Malaysia.
+In addition, Bactiguard has production facilities in Sweden.
+By having several facilities, the company is less exposed to the risk of any production losses if a site is forced to reduce or stop production.

 Financial risk management and financial instruments

-Through its activities, the Group is exposed to various types of risk and therefore has a comprehensive risk management programme that concentrates on minimising potential unfavourable effects on financial results.
-The company’s Board of Directors is ultimately responsible for the exposures, management and follow-up of the Group’s financial risks.
+Through its activities, the Group is exposed to various types of risk, which are managed in the company’s risk management program that concentrates on minimizing potential unfavorable effects on financial results.
+The company’s Board of Directors is ultimately responsible for risk exposure, management, and follow-up of the Group’s financial risks.

 The frameworks that apply are set by the Board of Directors and revised annually.
 The Board of Directors has delegated responsibility for daily risk management to the company’s CEO, who in turn has delegated this to the company’s CFO.
-The Board of Directors is able to decide on temporary departures from these established frameworks.
+The Board of Directors can decide on temporary departures from these established frameworks.
+Financial risks

-Financial risks are described in note 4 in the Annual Report 2021.
+Financial risks are described in note 4 of the Annual Report 2023.

 Climate risks

-Bactiguard has not identified any company-specific risks relating to climate change.
-The Group has a negative impact on the climate through, among other things, transports of products and inputs.
+Bactiguard has identified a few company-specific risks related to climate change.
+The Group has a negative impact on the climate through, among other things, transports of products and raw material.
 Bactiguard always strives to optimize transport to reduce the negative environmental impact.
-During the pandemic, passenger travel has been very limited.
-The policy is that employees should always choose a more environmentally friendly alternative and, if possible, replace the trip with a digital meeting.
+Bactiguard’s internal travel policy is that employees should always choose a more environmentally friendly alternative and, if possible, replace travelling with digital meetings.

 Liquidity risk

-The liquidity risk is monitored on a monthly basis through rolling 12-month forecasts which evaluate the liquidity situation and is the base of taking relevant financial or operational measures.
-In 2021 a targeted new share issue was carried out to the Swedish pension fund AMF, which provided Bactiguard with MSEK 228 in capital.
-On 31 December 2021 cash and cash equivalents amounted to MSEK 217.6 (9.9) and the executive management team makes the assessment that current liquidity levels will be sufficient to manage the company’s commitments for the coming year.
+The liquidity risk is monitored monthly through rolling 12-month forecasts which evaluate the liquidity situation and is the base of taking relevant financial or operational measures.
+On 31 December 2023 cash and cash equivalents amounted to SEK 123 (198) million and the Executive Management makes the assessment that current liquidity levels will be sufficient to manage the company’s commitments for the coming year.
+The bank loan originally was set to mature in December 2024.
+In April 2024, the company extended the maturity until May 2025.

 Macroeconomic risk

 Weak economic performance and high national debt may cause both public and private customers to experience difficulty in obtaining financing.
 As well, this may have a negative impact on some countries’ ability and political willingness to invest in and allocate public resources to healthcare.
-Bactiguard maintains market presence in many geographic markets for the purpose of minimising any country-specific portion of the combined macroeconomic risk.
+Bactiguard maintains presence in geographic markets where the medical need and interest for infection prevention is significant.
+By offering the company’s technology in multiple markets, the country-specific portion of the combined macroeconomic risk is minimized.
+The company has a large exposure to the USD and other currencies, in relation to its partners and own geographic footprint.
+These exposures are monitored on a regular basis.
+Increased interest rates also affect the company’s interest costs but given its sound debt situation it will have limited impact.
+For further information, see Note 4 of the Annual Report 2023.

 Regulatory risk

-As a manufacturer of medical devices, Bactiguard’s operations are subject to requirements and standards that are determined by regulatory authorities for each of the markets where Bactiguard operates and sells products.
+As a manufacturer of medical devices, Bactiguard’s operations are subject to requirements and standards that are determined by regulatory authorities for each of the markets where Bactiguard and the license partners operate and sell products.
 Regulatory processes in various countries may cause a risk of delays in the launching process of products in these countries.
-Bactiguard works with its local distributors and regulatory advisors to minimise these risks..
+Bactiguard works in close collaboration with license partners and their regulatory advisors to minimize these risks.
+The company strives at communicating the different phases of partnerships in a clear and transparent manner to manage expectations on when a license partner will have products in the markets and generate revenues for Bactiguard.

 Technology risk